 Towards a complete framework

 Standardised descriptions of virtual experiments are not sufficient in themselves.
 If there is to be widespread uptake of this approach, these standards need to be embedded within usable tools to provide added benefit to modellers.
-Building on our prototype tools for executing experiments [C2011a] we are investigating several options.
+Building on our prototype tools for executing experiments [3] we are investigating several options.

+The experiment descriptions have to be maintained and made accessible to end-users.
+We are therefore linking our work to on-going research on Simulation Experiment Management Systems (SEMS).
+We provide our experiment descriptions to the management system, making them thereby searchable and comparable with other existing experimental setups.

-The middleware framework sif (service-oriented interoperability framework) [S2008], was designed to facilitate the sharing and aggregation of data from distributed, heterogeneous data sources.
-The framework was developed originally to support healthcare applications (see, for example, [S2010a]); in recent years, the focus has turned to Systems Biology applications [S2010b].
-The sif framework is currently being used to manage the distributed execution of experiments; it is also being used to curate these along with the associated (experimental and simulated) data and models from multiple sources.
+To provide a link with experimental data, we are using the middleware framework sif (service-oriented interoperability framework) [8].
+This was designed to facilitate the sharing and aggregation of data from distributed, heterogeneous data sources, and developed originally to support healthcare applications (see, e.g., [9]); in recent years, the focus has turned to Systems Biology applications [10].
+The sif framework is currently being used to manage the distributed execution of experiments, and to curate these along with the associated data (both experimental and simulated) and models from multiple sources.

-Dagmar’s work on SEMS here.

 Future work will also look at developing plugins for the OpenCOR modelling environment to allow designing and running virtual experiments as an integral part of model development.

 Discussion and conclusions

 The description of virtual experiments in standard formats is essential to future progress in VPH research.
-Only sharing the experimental setups along with the models themselves makes the models truly useful to others, and provides the crucial link to data.
+Only sharing the experimental setups along with the models themselves makes the modelling work truly useful to others, and provides the crucial link to data.
 This will increase the acceptance and use of realistic and validated models, allowing researchers from different disciplines to share resources and develop new knowledge.

 The proposed framework will also enable a richer characterization of the behavioural repertoire of models.
 By automatically and comprehensively testing multiple models and protocols users can have confidence that the model they have chosen or developed provides a good approximation of the desired physiology.
 Model comparison under multiple protocols allows the impact of changes in parameter values or model structure to be ascertained in greater detail.

 The model development process will also be facilitated.
 Generic experiment descriptions will allow faster setup of simulation experiments.
 Continually appraising models against collections of protocols and desired outputs will ensure that desired functionality is not lost.
 As models, protocols, and data are curated together in open repositories, the store of global knowledge and understanding is increased.

+We plan further to refine, enhance, and implement the ideas introduced in this manuscript through a collaborative EU project.

 References

+Bergmann, 2012.
+SED-ML: Nested Simulation Proposal.
+Nature Precedings doi:10.1038/npre.2012.4257.2

 Cooper et al., 2010.
 The Virtual Physiological Human ToolKit.
 Phil Trans R Soc A 368:3925−3936; doi:10.1098/rsta.2010.0144

 Cooper, Mirams, Niederer, 2011.
 High throughput functional curation of cellular electrophysiology models.
 Prog Biophys Mol Biol 107:11-20; doi:10.1016/j.pbiomolbio.2011.06.003

 Cooper et al., 2011.
 Considerations for the use of cellular electrophysiology models within cardiac tissue simulations.
 Prog Biophys Mol Biol 107:74-80; doi:10.1016/j.pbiomolbio.2011.06.002

+Hucka et al., 2004.
+Evolving a lingua franca … SBML.
+IEE Systems Biology, 1:41–53.

+Lloyd et al., 2004.
+CellML: its future, present and past.
+Prog Biophys Mol Biol 85:433-450.

 Pitt-Francis et al., 2009.
 Chaste: a test-driven approach to software development for biological modelling.
 Comput Phys Comm 180:2452-2471; doi:10.1016/j.cpc.2009.07.019